charly3pins/fifa-gen-api/README.md

 # fifa-gen-api

-API for manage the FIFA tournaments generator:
+API for manage the FIFA tournaments generator.
+Used Go for the backend and Flutter for the app.
+You can find the app repo [here](https://github.com/charly3pins/fifa_gen)

 ## How to run